 A healthcare system cannot exist without the health professionals and care staff who work to ensure individuals receive the necessary medical treatment.
 The healthcare systems in place in the countries of the European Union can vary substantially as a reflection of the skilled workforce, the government expenditure on healthcare and the health insurance contributions in place in different countries.

-The number of physicians practicing in each country of the EU varies based on the population density, the size of the country and the need for that skilled workforce.
-Germany employs the largest number of practicing physicians in Europe, which is a reflection of its population density and need for medical professionals.
-On the other hand, Luxembourg (the least populated country in the EU) employed the least number of physicians.
+The number of physicians practicing in each country in Europe varies based on the population density, the size of the country and the need for that skilled workforce.
+Russia employs the largest number of practicing physicians in Europe, which is a reflection of having the largest population in Europe.
+While Georgia and Lithuania have the highest density of physicians relative to their populations.